Ybakman/indexical_shift_llm/README.md

-# Do LLMs Recognize Me, When I is Not Me: Assessment of LLMs' Understanding of Turkish Indexical Pronouns in Indexical Shift Contexts
+# Do LLMs Recognize Me, When I is Not Me: Assessment of LLMs' Understanding of Turkish Indexical Pronouns in Indexical Shift Contexts - ACL 2024 SIGTURK Workshop

 [Read the paper](https://aclanthology.org/2024.sigturk-1.5/)